12 White Sand Beaches on the Greek Islands

 Ano Koufonisi is one of the Cyclades islands in the Aegean Sea southeast of mainland Greece.
 The island is best known for its mesmerizing beaches and tranquil turquoise waters.
 Arguably, the best beach on the island is Pori Beach.
 With emerald waters, fine white sand, and picturesque natural surroundings, it’s considered one of the best beaches in the Cycladic region.

 Pori Beach is a two-mile (3.2-kilometer) walk from the town of Chora, or you can jump in a taxi.
-You’ll find several amenities at the beach, including umbrellas, sun loungers, and tavernas.
-You’ll likely spend your time swimming, walking, and eating traditional Greek cuisine at the beach.
+You’ll find several amenities, including umbrellas, sun loungers, and tavernas.
+You’ll likely spend your time swimming, walking, and eating traditional Greek cuisine.

 Read also: Greek Islands You Can Easily Fly To